Graham Ford memories

 Photos Top Left: The author not actually reading the news.
 Bttom Left: Geoff Rogers, right the Susy AM transmitter in 2001

-I did eventually move on from presenting the news.
-In we did a broadcast from the RNIB facillities at Redstone Hill.
+We did one broadcast on FM from the RNIB facillities at Redstone Hill.
 Here a studio block had been built with what seemed to be very well equiped studios.
 Our engineers were not impressed with the standard of unshielded audio cabling.
-As there were students there we all had to be CRB cleared and we weren't allowed to take photos.
-One day a gsap appeared in the schedule and after finishing my news dutiress I did a 2 hour broadcast at very little notice.
+As there were students there we all had to be CRB cleared and we weren't allowed to take any photos.
+One evening a gap appeared in the schedule and after finishing my news dutiress I did a 2 hour broadcast at very little notice.
 Quite intere4sting going over to me reading the pre-recorded news.
 John the engineer called me up and asked me to chat more about the music so I lined up a Joss Stone track (at that time farmore succesful in the US and ignored by much UK media) and put up a bit of background info on her.
 This was on one of our FM broadcasts. and lasted a couple of weeks.
 Ofcom charging more for FM than AM.